 The SAMA5D4 Xplained Ultra is a member of Xplained fast prototyping and evaluation platforms.
 The board is based on the SAMA5D4 microprocessor and comes with a rich set of ready-to-use connectivity, an LCD and HDMI interface, an embedded debug interface unit, as well as storage peripherals and expansion headers for easy customization.
 A Linux distribution and software package gets you evaluating fast.
 A USB device connector can be used to power the board as well as to program and debug it.

-The latest generations of MPUs are support on SAM-BA v3 available on the SAM-BA github site.
+The latest generations of MPUs are supported on SAM-BA v3 available on the GitHub.

 For MCUs and legacy MPUs the latest versions of SAM-BA v2 can be downloaded from the documents tab.

 With the SAM-BA monitor residing in on-chip non-volatile memory, you can use SAM-BA as a tool to re-program the MPU or 32-bit MCU, without connecting to the debugger.

 If you use the secure boot feature of Microchip’s MPUs, you should use the Secure SAM-BA edition.

 These software packages deliver a set of C drivers that run on the evaluation kits and exercise all peripherals.
 They are also very useful for board bring up as well as quick prototyping.
 They consist of drivers, software services and libraries.

 Each software module for a Microchip MPU includes full source code, application examples, rich HTML documentation and ready-to-use projects for the GNU GCC and IAR EWARM compilers.